dark-nova/twitch_rss/README.md

 This project scrapes the [*Twitch Prime* rewards page](https://twitch.amazon.com/tp/loot) to generate a RSS feed of items.

+### ⚠️ This repository will be archived before 2020. ⚠️

+Live updates will also be pulled.

 ## Usage

 If you are having issues, you may run [`class_count.py`](class_count.py) to get an idea of which classes to scrape, although I find the script unnecessary now.